-Backside tailslide

-Approach the curb at a slight angle and think about doing a backside 180.
+Backside tailslide Approach the curb at a slight angle and think about doing a backside 180.
 The object is to ollie and begin turning 180 so the tail lands on the curb.
 Land with your weight on your back foot.
-In order to slide, you need your weight on the tail and both back wheels tight against the curb.
-Look forward as you slide.
-Turn your shoulders and legs so that you ride away regular.
+In order to slide, you flip.
+To land this trick, you need to practice letting the board spin under your feet and slamming your feet down with your weight on your back foot and the board in the tailslide position.
+After the slide turn out regular or fakie.
+Kickflip backside tailslide